CQCL/hugr/specification/hugr.md

 input/output ports+nodes in such a way, but this is akin to decompression.

-Conversion from intra-graph edges to a smallest number of total edges (using inter-graph edges to reduce their number) is much more complex, akin to compression, as it requires elision of useless split-merge diamonds and other patterns and will likely require computation of (post/)dominator trees.
+Conversion from only local edges to a smallest total number of edges (using non-local edges to reduce their number) is much more complex, akin to compression, as it requires elision of useless split-merge diamonds and other patterns and will likely require computation of (post/)dominator trees.
 (However this will be somewhat similar to the